Fraternity & Sorority Life Parent Information

 Brotherhood and Sisterhood

 Each chapter contributes to the community through various fundraisers and activities.
-Emporia State’s chapters’ philanthropic efforts raised over $24,000 for fraternities’/sororities’ national and local philanthropy projects.
+Emporia State’s chapters’ philanthropic efforts raised over $4000 for fraternities’/sororities’ national and local philanthropy projects each year.
 At the local level, our governing councils give back by donations and volunteering time throughout campus and the community.
-Fraternity and sorority members alone donated over 4,000 hours of community service in the past year.
-Greek chapters often work with other campus organizations to contribute to the campus and community as well.
+Fraternity and sorority members alone donated over 1,300 hours of community service in the past year.
+Fraternities and sororities often work with other campus organizations to contribute to the campus and community as well.

 Even after graduation, members have the opportunity to contribute and be involved with their fraternity/sorority.
 Many organizations have alumnae chapters or similar organizations that provide support to the collegiate chapters.
 For alumnae wanting to stay involved in a more active role for the chapter, they are allowed to serve as chapter advisors who provide support and guidance to the chapter and its members or are able to serve as volunteers through the national office.